RosboneMako/MakoIR/README.md

 SUMMARY
 ------------------------------------------------------------------
 A Juce/C++ VST3 written to simulate a speaker cabinet.
+This VST uses its own routines to deal with IRs.
+Juce has some built in IR functions because it is awesome, but thats no fun.
+And it does not help anyone learn about IRs.
+Better to write your own and learn when possible.

 ![Demo Image](docs/assets/makoir_demo_01.png)